 Key features: If you’re planning to start with sink baths, the Blooming Bath Lotus insert is a plush, flower-shaped cushion that gives your baby a comfortable cradle.
 Parents rave about its super-soft surface and some say it’s the only way their babies will take a bath tear-free.

 To prevent mold and mildew buildup between uses, simply wring out the flower in the sink and run through your clothes dryer for 10 to 15 minutes.
 You can also wash it on your washer’s delicate cycle.

 Considerations: Some reviewers note that while this flower is cute, it’s actually a little impractical.
 It’s too big to fit into most bathroom sinks.
-Others report that it takes much longer to dry than the manufacturer leads on, up to two dryer cycles.
+Others report that it takes much longer to dry than the manufacturer claims, up to two dryer cycles.
 And a few more say that the cushion ends up smelling not-so flower-like after a few uses.

-Best for: Small sink baths
+Best baby bathtub for small sink baths